Our Honest Review of Mondly: Tech as Learning Aid or Gimmick?

 It’s based around a combination of daily lessons focused on games and translations into your language, a chatbot and unique augmented reality features.
 There’s even a virtual reality app!

 But is it worth the hype?
-Let’s dive into the main features in this Mondly review and then take a look at what the program does well—as well as what needs improvement.
+Let’s dive into Mondly’s main features and then take a look at what the program does well—as well as what needs improvement.

 - The Pros of Mondly

 - How Does Mondly Compare to the Competition?